thnikk/pyget/README.md

 # pyget
 A simple script for adding torrents from rss feeds.
 Since there's an item limit to RSS feeds, the script creates a feed for each show.
 It's slower, but it mitigates the limitation by giving more relevant results.
-This can help if you're trying to start downloading something a few weeks into a season
+This can help if you're trying to start downloading something a few weeks into a season.

 ## Configuration
 Pyget uses a json file for easy and flexible configuration.
 Running the script for the first time will create ~/.config/pyget.json.